 The kNN algorithm is one of the simplest forms of ML and is widely used for classification.
 Nearest neighbor algorithms classify unlabeled examples by assigning them the class of similar labeled examples.
 The algorithm will find the nearest k training samples, based on Euclidean distance, to the unlabeled record.
 The unlabeled instance is assigned the majority class of the k-nearest neighbors.
 The kNN algorithm is considered lazy because no abstraction or generalization occurs, producing no model.
 Therefore, the kNN algorithm is technically not a form of machine learning because it does not learn anything.

 With k-NN, selecting a different number of comparison samples can lead to a different result.
 If you use the 3 nearest samples, CatDog is a cat, but if we expand out to 5 samples, CatDog is a dog.

-Logistic regression can be used to predict categorical outcomes, like the classification methods discussed previously.
+Whereas linear regression is used to predict a numeric result for a continuous value target variable, logistic regression can be used to predict categorical outcomes, like the classification methods discussed previously.
 Simple logistic regression predicts a binary categorical outcome.
 In contrast, multinomial logistic regression can be used for classifications involving multiple outcome classes.

 Unsupervised learning models evaluate the training samples with no prior knowledge of the corresponding category labels.
 Often, unsupervised learning aims to cluster or group samples based on their similarities.
 The unsupervised ML models discover interesting patterns or associations within the data.
 Common unsupervised ML algorithms include k-means clustering (kMC) and market basket analysis (MBA).